 Grace has worked in several capacities with military and government agencies in Virginia before moving to the Swan Valley in 2005.
 Grace provides financial and clerical support services to all of Swan Valley Connections programs.

-Susan hails from the fast-paced world of advertising and throughout her 25+ year career she has produced a myriad of print, television, radio, and digital projects.
+Susan hails from the fast-paced world of advertising and throughout her career she has produced a myriad of print, television, radio and print projects.
 Susan manages the website and oversees our marketing and communications.

 Resident Canine Ambassador